Flodo1338/flodo1338.github.io/index.md

 # Kvothe - Main Character of the king killer chronicals
-## Summary
+## short info
-Kvothe: Kvothe is the protagonist of The Kingkiller Chronicle.
+Kvothe is the protagonist of The Kingkiller Chronicle.
 At the young age of twelve, he is orphaned and forced to survive alone on the streets of Tarbean as a beggar.
 His most prominent physical features are his red hair and green eyes.
-Kvothe is a prodigy in the arts and arcane magic with an extraordinary memory - his prodigious feats earning him admission at the University and helping him become an infamous student during his stay.
-Later on, he receives informal training from an Adem mercenary and teacher, developing his martial arts education and skill.
-He is a very talented lute player, becoming a well-known performer at the pubs in Imre.